Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 This is the fourth and final school project of the Code Institute fulsstack developer course.
 This projects main purpose is to display my skills in HTML, CSS, Bootstrap, Python and Django.
-The webpage named Fancy Plants is a online store that aims to sell plant related products and subscriptions.
+The webpage named Fancy Plants is a online store that aims to sell plants, plant related products and plant subscriptions.

 ## UX/UI